scrpAcc236/Hello-World/README.md

 # Hello-World
-I am the beginner of Github
+I am the beginner of Github.
+Hope to advance it.